Click here for Full Prescribing Information for Lantus®.

 Click here for Full Prescribing Information for Toujeo®.

 Indications and Usage for SOLIQUA® 100/33 (insulin glargine and lixisenatide injection) 100 Units/mL and 33 mcg/mL

 SOLIQUA 100/33 is a combination of insulin glargine and lixisenatide and is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus inadequately controlled on basal insulin (less than 60 units daily) or lixisenatide.

 Limitations of Use:

-- Has not been studied in patients with a history of unexplained pancreatitis.
+- Has not been studied in patients with a history of pancreatitis.
 Consider other antidiabetic therapies in patients with a history of pancreatitis.

 - Is not recommended for use in combination with lixisenatide or another GLP-1 RA.